BillalA123/Motor-and-Bluetooth-Controller/README.md

 - Joystick input for robot control.
 - Four user input buttons.
 - Vibration motor for haptic feedback.
-- Designed to interface with the motor control system.
+- Interfaces with the motor control system.

 ## Cost Focused Design

 The motor control board and Bluetooth controller board were designed together as a single breakaway PCB.
 The two boards are connected during fabrication and can be snapped apart after manufacturing.

-Combining both boards into one fabrication layout reduces manufacturing overhead and makes better use of PCB material.
-Reducing the cost of the electronics was an important design goal because this hardware is part of an educational robot intended to make STEM learning more accessible to kids.

 ## KiP Robotics